Love @ First Site: article for Dynamic Graphics / Create Magazine reviewing best websites of the year.

 Sony’s 30 Days of Night site tells the movie’s story with a game, trailer, and downloads.

 Sony Pictures’ 30 Days of Night is a movie made from a graphic novel.
 This site advertises the movie with graphics, trailers, downloads and a basic shoot-’em-up game.
 The site shows the mood of the movie by preserving the style of the original graphic novel, but the scenes load so slowly you wonder if you clicked on the button at all.

 The designers have attempted to put in more interactivity by making the foreground follow mouse movements, but the graphics are too big to move quickly.
 This is a case where no matter how much money you have to throw at a project, you still have to consider the limitations of the medium.

 A Flash movie is fast when it involves mostly vector-based graphics.
-But when it has heavy, large bitmaps, the interactivity and motion slows down considerably.
-I would recommend selling the client on a more complex game with different characters and interiors than on a slow-moving, scrolling landscape, as is the case here.
+But when it has heavy, large bitmaps, the interactivity and motion slow down considerably.
+I would recommend selling the client a more complex game with different characters and interiors than on a slow-moving, scrolling landscape, as is the case here.
 There is no complex programming on this site, so it should be relatively easy for a beginning Flash master to design and develop.

 Nokia’s Unloader gets rid of your most irritating documents for you.
 Shredding hits a whole new level.

 Finally, an online aspirin for those boring documents that excessively left-brain clients send us: www.the-unloader.com.
 Nokia’s Unloader is a Rube Goldberg virtual machine that takes any document off your computer and sends it on “an exciting journey.”
 It took quite a bit of time to upload my Excel spreadsheet to the Unloader—in fact, I was ready to quit—but it was worth the wait.